mrrusof/mrrusof.github.io/_posts/2026-05-13-add-sound-to-skyzone-04o-pro.markdown

 title: How to add sound to a broken Skyzone 04o Pro
 date: 2026-05-13
 author: Ruslan Ledesma-Garza
-summary: A known shortcoming of the Skyzone 04o Pro FPV goggles is lack of sound in some models.
+summary: A known shortcoming of the Skyzone 04o Pro FPV goggles is lack of sound in some production batches.
 We explain how owners can overcome this issue by adding a crucial electronic component.
 ---

 <style>